Pinzauti/LaTeX-thesis-template/README.md

     .
     ├── .github
     |   ├── workflows
-    |       ├── latex.yml               # Action to compile and upload the PDF document to the workflow tab.
+    |       ├── latex.yml               # Action to compile and upload the PDF document to the workflow tab
     ├── src                             # Where the actual template is
     │   ├── Chapters                    # Chapters of the document
     |       ├── AppendixA